iheteroclite/BlackJack/blackjack/README.md

 ### Potential Extentions

 A month ago I initially envisaged this game being ported to a Django app, with authenticated users equivalent to players, and stored gameplay data in a many-to-many sql database (with a Django implementation of SQLLite).
-I had envisioned multiple players could play on the server (separate terminals), and see a Single Page Application
+I had envisioned multiple players could play on the server (separate terminals), and see a Single Page Application with some beautiful animations and graphical representations of the cards.

 This game could be very easily extended to also catch card counting (but as I do not know how unlikely your hand has to be for a casino to suspect you of cheating, this has not yet been programmed).